Cyclone Percy: Tokelau

-American Samoa and Tokelau
+American Samoa

 The strong winds from Percy knocked out power and communications infrastructure in Swains Island.
 Efforts to re-establish contact with the island were unsuccessful for a week.
 After the storm, however, all eight people who rode out the storm survived, though nine of the eleven buildings on the islands were destroyed or severely damaged.
 Damage in American Samoa was minimal.
 In Tokelau, Percy damaged trees and knocked down powerlines.
 During the height of the storm, one person was injured by flying debris, and two others were swept out to sea, but all three survived.
 In Nokonunu, the cyclone destroyed the only school and damaged 80% of the structures.
 The local hospital completely lost power during the storm and its emergency generator was overwhelmed by the flooding.